Power structures on the Grothendieck--Witt ring and the motivic Euler characteristic: Compatibility in dimension

-gives rise to a Witt-valued invariant, in the sense of definition 1.1 of \cite{GMS}. \end{lemma} \begin{proof} The result follows if this is true for both $a_n(\mathrm{Tr}_A)$ and $\mathrm{Tr}_{A^{(n)}}$, but this is clear. \end{proof} \begin{cor} For any finite dimensional étale algebra over $k$, we have an equality in $\mathrm{W}(k)$:
+gives rise to a Witt-valued invariant, in the sense of Definition 1.1 of \cite{GMS}. \end{lemma} \begin{proof} The result follows if this is true for both $\overline{a_n(\mathrm{Tr}_A)}$ and $\overline{\mathrm{Tr}_{A^{(n)}}}$, but this is clear. \end{proof} \begin{cor} For any finite dimensional étale algebra over $k$, we have an equality in $\mathrm{W}(k)$:

-\end{cor} \begin{proof} Note that this statement is equivalent to saying that the Witt-valued invariant from the previous lemma is $0$ for all étale algebras.
+\end{cor} \begin{proof} This statement is equivalent to saying that the Witt-valued invariant from the previous lemma is $0$ for all étale algebras.
 For multiquadratic étale algebras, this follows by Corollary $\ref{MQRes}$.
-For $A/k$ a general étale algebra, the previous lemma allows us to apply Theorem 29.1 of \cite{GMS} to get the result. \end{proof}
+For $A/k$ a general étale algebra, we apply Theorem 29.1 of \cite{GMS} to get the result. \end{proof}

 \begin{cor} For any finite dimensional étale algebra over $k$, we have an equality in $\widehat{\mathrm{W}}(k)$:

 \end{cor} \begin{proof} The previous corollary tells us that this holds in $\mathrm{W}(k)$, so in $\widehat{\mathrm{W}}(k)$, we have